 However, biofeedback wasn’t used in psychology until about the late 1980s and early 1990s.
 More recently, the concept of neuroplasticity has begun to gain traction in the medical field.
-Neuroplasticity refers to changes in the brain derived from experiences, education, and adaptation.
-In simple terms, it means that are brain is constant changing and can be altered from the things that happen to us.
+Neuroplasticity refers to changes in the brain-derived from experiences, education, and adaptation.
+In simple terms, it means that our brain is constantly changing and can be altered from the things that happen to us.

 Biofeedback can be used to treat: